PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 update all existing result-retention contracts and the bounded-store inventory, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Core cleanup phase-result implementation

+The nine unconditional core-cleanup mapping results now use stable `cleanup.core.*` records.
+Their owner expressions, order, progress stage, and the intervening dynamic-Reshape record are unchanged.
+No defaults existed in this family.
+The bounded store now covers 60 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- direct affected structural contracts: `76 passed in 2.65s`;
+- synthetic core runtime contracts: `55 passed in 1.02s`;
+- broader affected contracts: `257 passed in 6.27s`;
+- lowerer architecture contracts: `258 passed in 16.75s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No root-model conversion was required because only observation destinations changed and the runtime suite exercised the stored schemas.
+After committing and pushing, inventory the next mapping-only family by execution guard and return schema.
+Keep composite cluster results separate, and account for the 128-phase session limit before selecting further migrations.
+Never create, update, or reopen a pull request.